 Successful collections department employees are self-motivated.
 They have good investigatory skills and are detail-oriented.
 They also work well with people, which includes having good listening skills, problem-solving skills and an ability to persuade.

 Because the collections industry is highly regulated, collections department employees must be aware of and comply with state and federal laws, including the Fair Debt Collection Practices Act and the Fair Credit Reporting Act.
 Most employers provide training on these laws.

 The job outlook for collections department employees is strong.
-Collections department opportunities are expected to grow at a faster-than-average rate through 2016 because companies are becoming increasingly vested in collecting unpaid debts sooner.
+Collections department opportunities are expected to decline 9 percent through 2028 because companies are looking to automate collecting unpaid debts.